brunobord/rad-hack/sources/english/rad-hack.md

 Everyone can drive a **Vehicle**, but it takes skill and a successful **DEX** check to pull off a crazy or daring maneuver behind the wheel.
 Vehicles have Hit Points and Armor Points.

 These can only be repaired if **Scrap** is used and an INT test is passed.
-Attack rolls made while in a moving vehicle have Disadvantage, while Defense Rolls have Advantage.
+Attack rolls made while in a moving vehicle have Disadvantage, while Defence Rolls have Advantage.
 When a vehicle reaches 0 Hit Points, roll a d6 on the table on the opposite page.

 | MODEL            | DESCRIPTION                                                                                                                 |       COST |
 |:-----------------|:----------------------------------------------------------------------------------------------------------------------------|-----------:|